Crap-cloud/Sublight_Engines_Landing_Page/README.md

 # JS file

 I forget to mention my javascript file for the hamburger menu in my youtube video.
 The first part is adding or removing the `active` class to navTrigger div and `show_list` class to mainListDiv.
 The second one is when we click on the dropdown's link to close the dropdown.
+And the last one is to to verify some validations for the form.
 ![alt text](https://github.com/Crap-cloud/Sublight_Engines_Landing_Page/blob/main/javascripts.png?raw=true)